-Article 1501 - International Course Designers
+Article 150 - International Course Designers

-- The FEI maintains lists of Official International, International and International Candidate Course Designers appointed by the relevant Technical Committee after consultation with the relevant NFs. - 2.
-The qualifications necessary to be appointed an Official International, International and an International Candidate Course Designer are set forth in the relevant Sport Rules. - International Candidate Course Designer are set forth in the relevant Sport Rules.

-3. NFs are required to send to the Secretary General the names and qualifications of persons of their nationality under the age of sixty (60) who are recommended to be accepted for the first time by the relevant Technical Committee as International Candidate Course Designers according to the requirements set forth in the relevant Sport Rules. - The Course Designer is responsible to the Technical Delegate if one is appointed or to the President of the Ground Jury, for laying out and measuring the course and for building all obstacle - 5.
-The Course Designer must report to the Technical Delegate if one is appointed or to the President of the Ground Jury, when he/she is satisfied that the course is ready in all respects. - President of the Ground Jury, when he/she is satisfied that the course is ready in all respects.
+- 1. The FEI maintains lists of Official International, International and International Candidate Course Designers appointed by the relevant Technical Committee after consultation with the relevant NFs. - 2.
+The qualifications necessary to be appointed an Official International, International and an International Candidate Course Designer are set forth in the relevant Sport Rules. - 3.
+NFs are required to send to the Secretary General the names and qualifications of persons of their nationality under the age of sixty (60) who are recommended to be accepted for the first time by the relevant Technical Committee as International Candidate Course Designers according to the requirements set forth in the relevant Sport Rules. - 4.
+The Course Designer is responsible to the Technical Delegate if one is appointed or to the President of the Ground Jury, for laying out and measuring the course and for building all obstacle. - 5.
+The Course Designer must report to the Technical Delegate if one is appointed or to the President of the Ground Jury, when he/she is satisfied that the course is ready in all respects. - 6.
 The Ground Jury may not order a Competition to start until either the Technical Delegate or the Course Designer has reported that the course is ready.
 Thereafter, the Ground Jury is solely responsible for the conduct of the Competition. - 7.
-The Sport Rules of each relevant Discipline may specify the qualifications required by Course Designers to be appointed for different types and categories of International Events and the bodies by which they are to be appointed. - With the exception of Appointments under paragraph 9 below and unless the Sport Rules of the relevant Discipline provide otherwise, the Course Designer at International Events shall be appointed by the relevant NF/OC. - The Course Designers for FEI World CupTM Finals, FEI World Championships and Olympic Games shall be selected from the FEI list of Course Designers and appointed by the relevant NF/OC and the relevant Technical Committee.
+The Sport Rules of each relevant Discipline may specify the qualifications required by Course Designers to be appointed for different types and categories of International Events and the bodies by which they are to be appointed. - 8.
+With the exception of Appointments under paragraph 9 below and unless the Sport Rules of the relevant Discipline provide otherwise, the Course Designer at International Events shall be appointed by the relevant NF/OC. - 9.
+The Course Designers for FEI World Cup[TM] Finals, FEI World Championships and Olympic Games shall be selected from the FEI list of Course Designers and appointed by the relevant NF/OC and the relevant Technical Committee.

-Article 1512 - Technical Delegates
+Article 151 - Technical Delegates

-- The FEI maintains lists of Technical Delegates appointed by the relevant Technical Committee after consultation with the relevant NFs. - The provisions pertaining to the Technical Delegates are specified in the Sport Rules of the relevant Disciplines.
+- 1. The FEI maintains lists of Technical Delegates appointed by the relevant Technical Committee after consultation with the relevant NFs. - 2.
+The provisions pertaining to the Technical Delegates are specified in the Sport Rules of the relevant Disciplines.

-Article 1523 - Appointment of Technical Delegates
+Article 152 - Appointment of Technical Delegates

-1. The appointment of a Technical Delegate for CIs and CIOs is not compulsory, unless stated otherwise in paragraph 3 below or in the relevant Sport Rules, but the Foreign Judge may act as a Technical Delegate if the OC invites him/her to do so.

-- The Sport Rules of each Discipline may provide for the appointment of a Technical Delegate at different types and categories of Events.
-2. - Unless the Sport Rules of the relevant Discipline provide otherwise, the FEI shall, with the 3. consultation of the Technical Committee, appoint foreign Technical Delegates, selected from the appropriate FEI lists, for: - All FEI World CupTM Finals; (i) - All FEI Championships; - (iii) Each Discipline at Regional and Olympic Games.
+- 1. The appointment of a Technical Delegate for CIs and CIOs is not compulsory, unless stated otherwise in paragraph 3 below or in the relevant Sport Rules, but the Foreign Judge may act as a Technical Delegate if the OC invites him/her to do so. - 2.
+The Sport Rules of each Discipline may provide for the appointment of a Technical Delegate at different types and categories of Events. - 3.
+Unless the Sport Rules of the relevant Discipline provide otherwise, the FEI shall, with the consultation of the Technical Committee, appoint foreign Technical Delegates, selected from the appropriate FEI lists, for: - (i) All FEI World Cup[TM] Finals; - (ii) All FEI Championships; - (iii) Each Discipline at Regional and Olympic Games.

-Article 1534 -Veterinary Delegates
+Article 153 - Veterinary Delegates

-- Veterinary Delegates are nominated by the NFs and must be appointed according to the 1. - The Veterinary Committee approves the Appointments, categorises the veterinarians 2. according to their experience to officiate in the different Disciplines and maintains the list of Event Veterinarians. - The NFs/OCs shall appoint the Foreign Veterinary Delegates for CIOs, Regional Games and 3.
-Continental Games. - The FEI shall, with the agreement of the Technical Committee, appoint the Foreign 4.
-Veterinary Delegates for all FEI World CupTM Finals, FEI Championships and Olympic Games.
+1. Veterinary Delegates are nominated by the NFs and must be appointed according to the VRs.

+- 2. The Veterinary Committee approves the Appointments, categorises the veterinarians according to their experience to officiate in the different Disciplines and maintains the list of Event Veterinarians. - 3.
+The NFs/OCs shall appoint the Foreign Veterinary Delegates for CIOs, Regional Games and Continental Games. - 4.
+The FEI shall, with the agreement of the Technical Committee, appoint the Foreign Veterinary Delegates for all FEI World Cup[TM] Finals, FEI Championships and Olympic Games.

-Article 1545 -Stewards
+Article 154 - Stewards